merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/07_Multiple_Mode_Scenarios.md

 **Table 5.7.
 Results for the scenario 2**

 "Force No Backorders for Cart" implies that the order will be fulfilled from a single warehouse that has the required quantity of the items (A and B) in stock.
-In our case, the only two warehouses, California (item A quantity: 15, required quantity: 10; item B quantity: 35, required quantity: 8; cart price: $29) and New York (itemA quantity: 20, required quantity: 10; item B quantity: 40, required quantity: 8; cart price: 30).
-If Split Order is set to No Multi-Warehouse will generate a single order for both items.
+In our case, the only two warehouses, California (item A quantity: 15, required quantity: 10; item B quantity: 35, required quantity: 8; cart price: $29) and New York (item A quantity: 20, required quantity: 10; item B quantity: 40, required quantity: 8; cart price: 30).
+If the Split Order is set to No, the Multi-Warehouse will generate a single order for both items.

 Note: In Force No Backorders for Cart case, no matter if the Split Order is Yes or No, the system still won’t split the order.